-Friar's Balsam is a Stillroom Compounded old time Apothecary Tincture - for External Use.
+Friar's Balsam is a Stillroom Compounded old time Apothecary Compound - for External Use.
 An original formula dates back to 1760 but this compound in fact goes way back to the Egyptian, Roman and Greek Eras of human helath with plants.

 Extracts of Friars Balsam, act as a decongestant for the relief of cold symptoms.
 It also has antiseptic properties.
 A steam inhalation of Friar’s Balsam was recommended to thin bronchial mucus and relieve sudden asthma suffering.

 It is a plant based remedy still listed in the pharmacopoeia as an effective inhalant for coughs and colds.
 Friar’s Balsam is a compound Tincture- an antiseptic and stimulating expectorant.

 In North Africa women burn Benzoin and Storax in broken pottery to access the divinity and for mystical purposes.
 Raising Vibrations.

 At one time every home had a bottle of Friar’s Balsam in bathroom cabinets and medicine cupboards.
 It is was also commonly used as an antiseptic on small injuries such as cuts and abrasions.

 Through its true 600 year history, Friar’s Balsam has been known by such names as Balsamum Traumaticum, Balsamic Tincture, Jesuits’ Drops and Jerusalem Drops.

 How to Use Stillroom Friar's Balsam Compound :